UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Split illustration comparing Gexa Energy for high usage vs 4Change Energy for lower usage homes.

-This infographic compares Gexa Energy for high, predictable usage against 4Change Energy for lower or variable usage households.
+Gexa Energy is often ideal for high, predictable usage, while 4Change Energy better suits lower or variable usage households.

 Is Gexa Energy or 4Change Energy cheaper?

-It depends entirely on your usage.
+The cheaper option depends entirely on your home’s monthly energy consumption.
 Gexa Energy often advertises a lower rate per kWh at exactly 1,000 kWh usage due to bill credits.
 However, if you use less than that, 4Change Energy may be cheaper.
-You must check the Electricity Facts Label to see the price at 500, 1,000, and 2,000 kWh.
+You must check the Electricity Facts Label to see the exact price at 500, 1,000, and 2,000 kWh.

-Yes, both providers usually require a deposit to start service unless you meet specific credit requirements.
-However, typical statewide rules provide exemptions for senior citizens (65+), victims of family violence, and those who can provide a letter of credit from a previous utility provider.
+Yes, both providers usually require an upfront deposit to start service unless you meet specific credit requirements.
+However, typical statewide rules provide exemptions for senior citizens over 65, victims of family violence, and those who can provide a letter of credit from a previous utility provider.

 Are Gexa Energy and 4Change Energy the same company?

-No. Gexa Energy is a subsidiary of NextEra Energy Resources, a massive renewable energy company.
+No, they are entirely separate competitors owned by different parent companies.
+Gexa Energy is a subsidiary of NextEra Energy Resources, a massive renewable energy company.
 4Change Energy is a subsidiary of Vistra Corp, which also owns TXU Energy.
-They are competitors owned by different energy giants in the Texas market.

-How do I switch from Gexa to 4Change (or vice versa)?
+How do I switch from Gexa Energy to 4Change Energy (or vice versa)?

-You simply sign up with the new provider online or over the phone.
-The new provider will handle the switch with ERCOT and your local utility.
+You simply sign up with the new provider online or over the phone, and they will automatically switch electricity providers for you with ERCOT.
 However, check your current contract end date first to avoid paying an early termination fee.

 Does 4Change Energy really donate to charity?

-Yes.
-4Change Energy commits 4% of their annual profits to a roster of Texas-based charities.
+Yes, 4Change Energy commits 4% of their annual profits directly to a roster of Texas-based charities.
 These include organizations like Feeding Texas, the American Cancer Society, and Heroes for Children.
-You can even view their impact reports on their website.

 About the Author